"Charrette" (Def.) - A public workshop devoted to a concerted effort to solve a problem or plan the design of something.

 Our Permaculture Design Course (PDC) and Property Design Mini Course (PDMC) contain in-depth introductory information on dozens of creative, elegant, and productive design features.
 But tackling real design challenges of real people is when we really deepen our design skills.
 These charrettes are for beginners, course graduates and experienced designers as well.

-Seeing is believing and watching Bill walk through the design steps brought me so much clarity about how to approach my own property.
-I learned a lot!
-Looking forward to next months charrette.
+Watching Bill walk through the design steps brought me so much clarity about how to approach my own property.
+There were tons of examples, and I learned a lot!
+Looking forward to the next charrette.

 The price you pay for this workshop is based on a system of integrity.
 Pay what we ask, or what you think is fair, or what you can afford.
 You can also just support our permaculture work in the world with a financial gift.
 All income from these charrettes goes to support a permaculture project or person doing this work in the world.